Problem

 Keep the same car, route, assists, device, and weather while testing one change at a time.

-Route unresolved questions into Forza Horizon 6 gear ratio guide, How to fix slow launch in Forza Horizon 6, How to fix poor top speed in Forza Horizon 6.
+Route unresolved questions into the next-read set below: upgrade order tuning guide, gear ratio guide, How to fix slow launch in Forza Horizon 6, How to fix poor top speed in Forza Horizon 6.

 A short technical route and a long highway route need different gearing.
 Tune for the speeds you actually see instead of chasing one perfect graph.